zzzprojects/docs/entityframework-plus.net/pages/ef-docs/documentations/query-deferred/ef6-query-deferred.md

 ```
 [Try it](https://dotnetfiddle.net/WgpFfH)

-Here comes in play the deferred query which acts exactly like deferred methods, by modifying the query expression without resolving it.
+Here comes into play the deferred query which acts exactly like deferred methods, by modifying the query expression without resolving it.

 {% include template-example.html %}
 ```csharp